In this article we will address two primary questions:

 When the Father sent the Holy Spirit to dwell in us, it was that He might fill or control us.
 The Christian who is filled with the Spirit is not merely indwelt by the Spirit, but also controlled by the Spirit.

-With regard to the same scripture passage, John Rea, Th.D., says on page 85 of his book entitled The Layman’s Commentary on the Holy Spirit, “This command is one of the key principles for victorious Christian living.
+In reference to the same scripture, John Rea, Th.D., says on page 85 of his book entitled The Layman’s Commentary on the Holy Spirit, “This command is one of the key principles for victorious Christian living.
 It is not merely a teaching or an exhortation, but a precept for the believer’s daily conduct.”

 (1) It is an imperative, a command, not an optional matter.
 (2) It is plural, indicating that the command is meant for all, universal in application.
 It is not a privilege to be enjoyed by a few elite Christians, but is the duty of every believer.
 (3) It is passive, showing that we cannot fill ourselves with the Spirit – we must let Him fill us.
 Yet we are not purely inactive in receiving the Spirit’s fullness, any more than in getting drunk. . . .
 (4) The verb is in the present tense, teaching that being filled with the Spirit is a continuous process.
 We were baptized and sealed in the Spirit once; we are to be continually controlled by the Spirit at all times.

-A footnote to Ephesians 5:18 in the NIV Bible addresses the last point made by Rea, as follows: “The Greek present tense is used to indicate that the filling of the Spirit is not a once-for-all experience.”
+A footnote to Ephesians 5:18 in the NIV Bible also addresses the last point made by Rea, stating, “The Greek present tense is used to indicate that the filling of the Spirit is not a once-for-all experience.”
 The footnote goes on to state, “When [Paul] speaks here of being filled with the Spirit . . . he means to be under God’s control.”

 John R. W. Stott asserts on page 60 of his book entitled Be Filled with the Spirit,